anandojha/qmrebind/docs/tutorial.rst

-Tutorials for qmrebind
+Tutorials for QMrebind
 ======================

-Follow these tutorials to learn how to use qmrebind.
+Follow these tutorials to learn how to use QMrebind.

 It is assumed that you have completed the installation and tests outlined in the :doc:`Installation<installation>` documentation.